michaeldsanchez/speed_grader/README.md

 # Speed Grader
-An application for automating the project evaluating process for teaching assistants and professors in the Canyons' Computer Science program.
+An application for automating the project evaluating process for TAs and professors in the Canyon's Computer Science program. - developed by Michael D. Sanchez

 NOTE: Currently the program cannot successfully execute the student java projects.
 Instead, the command string used to create a java runtime process is logged to the output file for easy copy/paste execution.